-Public information seminarsThe ABS is holding public seminars in all capital cities throughout November 2012 and will:
+Public information seminarsThe ABS held public seminars in all capital cities throughout November 2012 and:

-- explain the consultation process for the 2016 Census
+- explained the consultation process for the 2016 Census

-- outline initial ABS views on content and procedures of the 2016 Census
+- outlined initial ABS views on content and procedures of the 2016 Census

-- facilitate understanding of the requirements for new topics in the 2016 Census
+- facilitated the understanding of the requirements for new topics in the 2016 Census

-- detail how submissions can be raised and lodged with the ABS.
+- detailed how submissions can be raised and lodged with the ABS.